 Owners of dangerous dogs are required to follow a number of rules.
-For instance, they must keep the dog on their own property, and they must muzzle and restrain the dog when the dog travels off the property.
+For example, they must keep the dog on their own property, and they must muzzle and restrain the dog when the dog travels off the property.
 An owner who violates these rules may be charged with a misdemeanor and fined up to $2,500.